Yifei-Xiong/yifei-xiong.github.io/_pages/about.md

 ---

 ## Yifei Xiong
-I am currently enrolled in a Master's program.
+I am currently enrolled in a Master's program with a focus on Statistics and Machine Learning.
+My research interests include Bayesian statistics, Monte Carlo methods, and machine learning techniques.
 Email: xiongyifei21 [AT] mails.ucas.ac.cn

 ## News